julp/haytni/guides/channels_and_live_view.md

 end
 ```

-Now, in your javascript asset file, to acquire a token and reinject it to be granted to create a connection, use something live that:
+Now, in your javascript asset file, to acquire a token and reinject it to be granted to create a connection, use something like the following:

 ```javascript
 fetch(